elsedore/elsedore/README.md

 🫢 Fun-fact, I also have a software development background ([my formal github](https://github.com/sheismeld)).

 🌱 I recently worked on articles personnal recommandation systems based on user preferences for an online wearing shop.
-I'm currently learning more data scientist stuffs.
+I'm currently learning more data scientist stuffs ([my rewards on Credly](https://www.credly.com/users/elsadore/edit)).

 🩷 I enjoy building communities in analytics & tech.
 I'm a member of Data For Good, by participating in Climate and Biodiversity projects, and you can usually find me in one of their Slack communities.